 More good news: YOU are in CONTROL of this process!

-Here are some of the benefits of resistance training:
+Here are some of the benefits of strength training:

 Stops or slows muscle loss.